MBA with a Coordinated Program in Dietetics

 - 48 credits

 - Includes minimum of 1,000 hours of supervised practice experience

-- The Coordinated Program in Dietetics curriculum is offered during the day.; the MBA curriculum is offered online and in the evening.
+- The Coordinated Program in Dietetics curriculum is offered during the day; the MBA curriculum is offered in the evening with both online and in person/on campus courses.

 Double your leadership opportunities, double your impact in just 21 months.

 Students will complete 30 credit hours of online and evening classes for the MBA degree and 18 credit hours of supervised practice rotation courses as part of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) requirements to achieve eligibility to sit for the Registration Exam for Dietitians.

 Students must successfully complete all MBA degree requirements and all supervised practice program requirements prior to receiving the ACEND Verification Statement of completed requirements.